 o Data Quality Assessment for data domains and elements outside current CDM.

 Participation by an Institution in a particular PEDSnet study is voluntary.
 A written affirmation is required by the Site Principal Investigator for all studies.
 However, the expectation is that participating institutions allow their data to be used for retrospective observational studies that do not require contact with human subjects unless there is a compelling reason to not participate.

 8.1 INCLUSION OF PARENTS AND/OR PATIENTS

-PEDSnet studies engage parents and/or pediatric patients in all phases of the research process, including: formulating research questions; defining essential characteristics of study participants, comparators, and outcomes; identifying and selecting outcomes for the population of interest, conducting and monitoring the research and disseminating and implementing the results.
+In general, PEDSnet studies engage parents and/or pediatric patients in all phases of the research process, including: formulating research questions; defining essential characteristics of study participants, comparators, and outcomes; identifying and selecting outcomes for the population of interest, conducting and monitoring the research and disseminating and implementing the results.